 Tuna Azul

-If you’d prefer seafood options and no wait, head around the corner to Tuna Azul.
+If you’d prefer seafood tacos and no wait, head around the corner to Tuna Azul.
 I finally tried their lobster tacos recently, and my only regret was not giving them a chance much sooner!

 You get three tacos and a beer for 150 pesos, which is a pretty sweet deal.
 They also have plenty of other options, including their fantastic garlic shrimp.